 Figure 8: Medians of probabilistic power spectral density (PPSD) of seismic noise at the MOBNET stations involved (a) in the AlpArray-EASI complementary experiment and (b) in the AlpArray Seismic Network (AASN).
-The thick red line marks the upper limit of recommended noise level between the low- and high-noise level models (Peterson, 1993).
+The grey thick lines mark the New Low and High Noise Models (NLNM and NHNM; Peterson, 1993).
+The thick red line (AAHNL) marks the upper limit of the recommended noise level below the NHNM.